 Upon request, you must provide proof of your dependent's eligibility for coverage.

 Your eligible dependents must be U.S. citizens or legal residents and generally are:

-- Your lawfully married spouse, or your common-law spouse if you live in a state that recognizes common-law marriages; if you are legally separated or divorced, your spouse is not an eligible dependent unless mandated by state law; - Your domestic partner; see "Domestic partner benefits" beginning on page 13 for details; - Your domestic partner's eligible dependents; see "Domestic partner benefits" beginning on page 13 for details; - Your unmarried children who rely on you for a majority of their financial support and who you claim as dependents on your federal tax return and are: - 2 For information on when coverage ends, see "When coverage ends" on page 75.
+Your lawfully married spouse, or your common-law spouse if you live in a state that recognizes common-law marriages, or your civil union partner, if you live in a state that recognizes such partnerships2; if you are legally separated or divorced, your spouse is not an eligible dependent unless mandated by state law;

-- Your biological children; - Your legally adopted children; - Your stepchildren who live with you full time in a regular parent-child relationship; or - Any other child permanently living with you for whom you are the legal guardian in accordance with the laws of the state in which you reside.
+- Your domestic partner; see "Domestic partner benefits" beginning on page 13 for details; - Your domestic partner's eligible dependents; see "Domestic partner benefits" beginning on page 13 for details; - Your unmarried children who rely on you for a majority of their financial support or who you claim as dependents on your federal tax return and are: - Your biological children; - Your legally adopted children; - Your stepchildren who live with you full time in a regular parent-child relationship; if your spouse, civil union partner, or domestic partner has a court order to cover his/her children but the children do not live with you, you cannot cover them under the Plans; and - Any other child permanently living with you for whom you are the legal guardian in accordance with the laws of the state in which you reside.